datastaxdevs/workshop-cassandra-application-development/README.md

 1. [Setup](#1-setup)

 _Steps #2 and #3 are found in any of the following language-specific paths.
-Choose your path to proceed:_
+You can pick a path to proceed **later**._

+**Note: Complete the setup before proceeding**:

 - [Python](python/Python_README.md)
 - [Java](java/Java_README.md)
 - [Javascript](javascript/Javascript_README.md)

 Learn about drivers, connectivity and requests by running a simple API with Apache Cassandra/Astra DB as its data backend.
-The practice is available in several languages.
+The steps are available in several languages.

 Click here for the workshop [slide deck](slides/slides.pdf).